StevensND/ghidra-port-mods-guide/Code Updater for Nintendo Switch/Updating .pchtxt mods or cheats using this tool/readme.md

 640F0000 00000000 00000000
 ```

-You can't update it using Code Updater for Nintendo Switch
+You can't update it using Code Updater for Nintendo Switch.